Multiplane camera: History

-The most famous multiplane camera was developed by William Garity for the Walt Disney Studios to be used in the production of Snow White and the Seven Dwarfs.
+An advanced multiplane camera was developed by William Garity for the Disney Studios to be used in the production of Snow White and the Seven Dwarfs.
 The camera was completed in early 1937 and tested in a Silly Symphony called The Old Mill, which won the 1937 Academy Award for Animated Short Film.

 Disney's multiplane camera, which used up to seven layers of artwork (painted in oils on glass) shot under a vertical and moveable camera set for successive frame Technicolor, allowed for more sophisticated uses than the Iwerks or Fleischer versions.
 A camera crew of up to a dozen technicians might be required to operate and advance each of the planes.
 The senior Disney executive Card Walker rose in the company from the multiplane camera department in the late 1930s.
-Occasionally the studio used another camera, operating horizontally along tracks laid on a studio floor to allow wider movements (e.g. establishing shot of Pinocchio’s village) or extremely long tracking or complicated dissolve shots (notably the Ave Maria forest sequence).
+Occasionally the studio used another camera, operating horizontally along tracks laid on a studio floor to allow wider movements (e.g. establishing shot of Pinocchio's village) or extremely long tracking or complicated dissolve shots (notably the Ave Maria forest sequence).
 The multiplane was featured prominently in Disney films such as Pinocchio, Fantasia, Bambi, The Adventures of Ichabod and Mr. Toad, Cinderella, Alice in Wonderland, Peter Pan, Sleeping Beauty and The Jungle Book.
+The camera would be used more rarely in later movies, like The Fox and the Hound, which contains just a single multiplane shot.

 The Little Mermaid was the final Disney film to use a multiplane camera, though the work was done by an outside facility as Disney's cameras were not functional at the time.
 The process was made obsolete by the implementation of a "digital multiplane camera" feature in the digital CAPS process used for subsequent Disney films and in other computer animation systems.

-Three original Disney multiplane cameras survive: one at The Walt Disney Studios, Burbank, California, one at the Walt Disney Family Museum in San Francisco, and one in the Art of Disney Animation attraction at Walt Disney Studios Park in Disneyland Paris.
+Three original Disney multiplane cameras survive: the first at The Walt Disney Studios in Burbank, California, the second at the Walt Disney Family Museum in San Francisco, and the third in the Art of Disney Animation exhibition at Walt Disney Studios Park in Disneyland Paris.